Life As a Physical Therapist

 - Microsoft Outlook

 - Medical procedure coding software

 - Prognosis Innovation Healthcare ChartAccess

-Those interested in being a Physical Therapist may also be interested in:
+Those thinking about becoming a Physical Therapist might also be interested in the following careers:

 Image Credit: Barbara E. Carver via Creative Commons Attribution-Share Alike 3.0 Unported